 What are some expectations you have when taking education sessions or professional development learning opportunities?
 What qualities do you think make a great learning experience for a professional already in the field?
 What kind of adult learner are you - audial, visual, kinesthetic or all three?

 Editor’s Note: There is still time to apply for the NRPA Directors School and experience a great learning environment centered around your learning styles and dedicated faculty you can learn from.
-Fill out your application for Year 1 now.
 Have questions?
 Email the team!